pyordoy/scratch/README.md

-# scratch
+# Scratch project.
-Bits and pieces
+Contains bits and pieces of code.